10 Years of Amazing Concept Cars

 There had been rumors that Land Rover was looking at bringing back a modern-day version of the iconic Defender, and the DC100 Concept provided a first look at what that Defender might be like.
 At the time, Land Rover Global Brand Director John Edwards noted that “the Defender has always been at the heart of the Land Rover Brand and single-handedly defines our go-anywhere, can-do spirit.
 Our ambition is to create an all new Defender for a global market that remains absolutely faithfully to its original DNA: tough, versatile, durable and capable.
 At the same time, it will be developed for the 21st century and adaptable for the needs of future generations.”
 The DC100 Concept includes advanced off-road features such as a next-generation Terrain Response system, a Wade Aid sonar system to assess water depth, permanent 4-wheel drive and a Terrain-i system that can create an intelligent map of the topography in front of the vehicle and display it as a 3D visualization.

 Status: At the time of this concept, Land Rover planned to introduce a new Defender in 2015.
-Although slightly delayed, the all-new Defender debuted in 2019 and began arriving in showrooms earlier this year.
+Although slightly delayed, the all-new Defender debuted in 2019 and began arriving in showrooms last year.